tmalsburg/chamois/README.md

 Key features:
 - Chamois is inspired by Ibex: Configuration and data format are similar but much simpler.
 - Support for Latin square designs.
-Just drop your sentences and start collecting data.
+Just drop your sentences and you’re good to go.
-- Can be combined with most eye-trackers via PyGaze and manufacturer APIs such as pylink and pypixx.
+- Can be combined with most eye-trackers via PyGaze and manufacturer-provided APIs such as pylink and pypixx.
 - Runs on Linux, MacOS, and Windows.
 Only dependency is [PySimpleGui](https://www.pysimplegui.org).
-- With only 300 lines of code, Chamois is easy to hack even for users with only basic Python proficiency.
+- With only around 250 lines of code, Chamois is easy to hack even for users with basic Python knowledge.

 # Demo experiment